 Traditionally, Vegas gets busy when the weather is beautiful.
 Tourists flock to the desert city from September-November to March-May to escape their cold weather and into some desert sunshine.

 To save money on airfare and hotel prices, try to jump in at non-peak times.
-The middle of the summer from June-August and the middle of winter from December-January are some of the best times to visit to avoid the throngs of people and to get a better deal on your hotel rooms.
+The middle of the summer, from June-August, and the middle of winter, from December-January, are some of the best times to visit to avoid the crowds of people and get a better deal on your hotel rooms.

 Holiday weekends can also be a great time to visit if you aren’t planning to be with family.
-Easter, July 4, and Thanksgiving are often great times to visit but don’t try to scoot over there on Labor Day Weekend; the three-day-weekend crowds will be insane!
-The weekdays following those weekends are a better option.
+Easter, July 4, and Thanksgiving can be great times to visit but don’t try to hurry over on Labor Day Weekend; the three-day-weekend crowds will be insane.
+Whereas weekdays following those weekends are a better option.

 - Best Hot Air Balloon Rides in the World